Gheorghe Petrașcu: Painter's houses

 Also in 1920, Petrașcu visited the city of Târgoviște for the first time and as a result, between 1921 and 1922, he built a holiday residence where he came to paint.
-The house in Târgoviște had two rooms on the ground floor, the largest being reserved for the studio, and two rooms upstairs.<ref name="Antena 3_ From 1922 to 1940, the artist had a prodigious artistic creation activity in the studio of this house.
+The house in Târgoviște had two rooms on the ground floor, the largest being reserved for the studio, and two rooms upstairs.
+From 1922 to 1940, the artist had a prodigious artistic creation activity in the studio of this house.
 The house in Târgoviște was inaugurated on 12 April 1970 as House-Studio of Gheorghe Petrașcu and entered the museum circuit of Romania.
 The museum thus created, exhibits photographs, memorial objects, paintbrushes, letters, easel, personal items, etc. In 1970, the museum had a collection of 51 works in oil and graphics approaching all the topics raised by the artist: portraits, landscapes, static natures and even an early painting from the cycle of Interiors.

 Specification of the vocation

 In 1872, when Gheorghe was born, Vasile (b.
 1863) had not finished primary school and Nicolae (b.
 1856) was at the colleague of Alexandru Vlahuță at Wriad High School.
 The latter two were good friends and sometimes spent their holidays in Tecuci.
 The historian Vasile Florea opined that Gheorghe Petrașcu would have learned to read and write until he entered primary school at the age of eight.
 Then followed the gymnasium from Tecuci.
 The drawing teacher Gheorghe Ulinescu noticed the artistic inclinations of his student.

 Nicolae Petrașcu returned to Tecuci in 1887 from a trip to Constantinople where he worked as secretary of the legation.
 At that moment "...Looking out the window, I saw my brother lying on a bark under the acacia tree in the middle of the yard, singing a song.
 Then, passing into the room on the left, he saw a Christ's Head with a crown of thorns, made of pencil, next to a closet on the wall.
 This attempt seemed very beautiful to me, revealing in the black of the pencil of the future colorist.
 I called my brother from the yard and asked him if that head belonged to him.
 Answering me in the affirmative, you then advised him to learn painting for the first time.
 Iorgu, who was still a child, looked at me with eyes full of love and obedience, happy with what I recommended.
 He loved drawing so much that my words and praises watered his eyes."